sfg-taxonpages/orthoptera/pages/about.md

 OSF is managed at three different levels, each having their own tasks and responsibilities:

-1. Editorial Board/Authors
+1.  the Editorial Board
-2. Governance Committee
+2.  the Governance Committee
-3. Data Management Team
+3.  the Data Management Team

-### 1. Editorial board/Authors
+### 1. Editorial Board

-Their main task is adding published taxa, citations, and data to OSF, correcting errors.
-The Editorial board is based at the Museo de La Plata, Universidad Nacional de La Plata, Argentina
+The Editorial Board includes authors whose main task is to add new data based on published literature, images, and other information, as well as to correct errors in the database.

-### 2. OSF Governance Committee
+### 2. Governance Committee

-The Project Director appoints committee members who have to be approved by the Board of the Orthopterists’ Society.
+The Governance Committee members are appointed by the President of the Orthopterists' Society.
 The responsibilities of the committee are:

-2.1.- To grant awards from the endowment.
+To grant awards from the endowment (currently about US$30,000 each year).
+The Orthopterists' Society through the OSF has funds available for support of database work in amounts that vary from year to year.
+See <RouterLink to="grants">grant application guidelines</RouterLink> for more informations.

+To review proposed changes to higher ranks within the database.
 The Orthoptera Species File Committee is responsible for determining the recipients of such funds.
-The Orthopterists' Society through the OSF has funds available for support of the database in amounts that vary from year to year.
-For more information, see <RouterLink to="grants">grants</RouterLink>.

-2.2.- To review proposed changes at higher ranks or resolve discrepancies in the classification.
-In general this is done in accordance with taxonomic experts among the members of the Orthopterists’ Society.

-2.3.- To advise on the design of the database and future development tasks.

-#### OSF Governance Committee members are
+####  Committee members are

-- María Marta Cigliano, División Entomología, Museo de la Plata, Paseo del Bosque S/N, 1900 La Plata, Argentina
+- María Marta Cigliano, Division Entomología, Museo de la Plata, Paseo del Bosque S/N, 1900 La Plata, Argentina
-- Holger Braun, División Entomología, Museo de la Plata, Paseo del Bosque S/N, 1900 La Plata, Argentina
+- Holger Braun, Division Entomología, Museo de la Plata, Paseo del Bosque S/N, 1900 La Plata, Argentina
 - Sigfrid Ingrisch, Zoologisches Forschungsinstitut und Museum Alexander Koenig, Adenauerallee 160, D-53113 Bonn, Germany
 - Michel Lecoq, Past President, Orthopterists' Society; Manager, The Ted Cohn Research Fund; Subject Editor, Journal of Orthoptera Research; Web: http://mlecoq34.wix.com/michellecoqFrance
+- David Rentz, Canberra, Australia
 - Hugh Rowell, Chalet Oreïna, 3961 Ayer, Switzerland
-- Hojun Song, Department of Entomology, Ecology & Evolutionary Biology IDP, Texas A&M University College Station, TX 77843-2475, USA
+- Hojun Song, Department of Entomology, Ecology & Evolutionary Biology IDP, Texas A&M University, College Station, TX 77843-2475, USA
-- Tony Robillard, Institut Systématique Evolution Biodiversité (ISYEB), Muséum national d'Histoire naturelle, CNRS, Sorbonne Université, EPHE, 57 rue Cuvier, CP 50, 75005 Paris, France
+- Tony Robillard, Institut Systématique Evolution Biodiversité (ISYEB), Muséum national d'Histoire naturelle, , 57 rue Cuvier, CP 50, 75005 Paris, France

 ### 3. Data Management Team and TaxonWorks development

-The Data Management Team, the [Species File Group](http://speciesfilegroup.org/), is based at the Illinois Natural History, University of Illinois at Champaign-Urbana, Illinois, part of the Prarie Research Institute has core members and collaborators around the world, including the team at the Museo de La Plata, La Plata Argentina.
-The Species File Group is responsible for developing TaxonWorks, keeping the database online, and protecting its integrity.
+The Data Management Team, the [Species File Group](http://speciesfilegroup.org/about), is based at the Illinois Natural History, University of in Champaign-Urbana, Illinois, part of the Prarie Research Institute has core members and collaborators around the world.
+The Species File Group is responsible for developing TaxonWorks, keeping the database online, protecting its integrity.

 #### Orthopterists’ Society Community participation